operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 ## Proposed Solution

-Functionality of `operator-sdk generate olm-catalog` is now in `operator-sdk build --gen-csv`; the former command no longer exists. `operator-sdk build quay.io/example/operator:v0.0.1 --gen-csv` writes a CSV yaml file using the operators' current version to the `deploy/olm-catalog` directory by default.
-Version is parsed from the image name argument, ex. `0.0.1` from `quay.io/example/operator:v0.0.1`.
+Functionality of `operator-sdk generate olm-catalog` is now in `operator-sdk olm-catalog gen-csv`; the former command no longer exists. `operator-sdk olm-catalog gen-csv --csv-version 0.0.1` writes a CSV yaml file to the `deploy/olm-catalog` directory by default.

 `deploy` is the standard location for all manifests required to deploy an operator.
 The SDK can use data from manifests in `deploy` to write a CSV.
 Exactly three types of manifests are required to generate a CSV: `operator.yaml`, `*_{crd,cr}.yaml`, and RBAC role files, ex. `role.yaml`.
-Users may have different versioning requirements for these files and can configure CSV which specific files are included in `deploy/olm-catalog/csv-config.yaml`, described below.
+Users may have different versioning requirements for these files and can configure CSV which specific files are included in `deploy/olm-catalog/csv-config.yaml`, described [below](#configuration).

-Assuming all configuration defaults are used, `operator-sdk build` will call `scaffold.Execute()`, which will either:
+Assuming all configuration defaults are used, `operator-sdk olm-catalog gen-csv` will call `scaffold.Execute()`, which will either:

 1. Create a new CSV, with the same location and naming convention as exists currently, using available data in yaml manifests and source files.